Apply to be an EdTech Awards Judge

 Guidelines for Judges

 - Accountability.
-For any reason at any point, if a jury member wishes to discontinue judging, a formal mail needs to be shared with Campus Consortium’s Award Committee (CCAC) stating reason so the solution/s can be transitioned.
+For any reason at any point, if a jury member wishes to discontinue judging, a formal mail needs to be shared with the Campus Consortium’s Award Committee (CCAC) stating reason so the solution/s can be transitioned.

 - Time Management.
 It is crucial that every judge takes out time and diligently devotes it to assessing the solution/product handed down to them.
 It is understandable that leaders might be absorbed with duties, however, proper time management needs to be honored for the categories being judged.